Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Anatomy of drag and drop diagram with labels

-The list item– the thing being dragged, this is usually a list item, a card or another object (for simplicity, we’ll just call them the item or list item for the remainder of this article).
+This is the thing being dragged, this is usually a list item, a card or another object (for simplicity, we’ll just call them the item or list item for the remainder of this article).

-The drop target– this may be static (there all the time) or it may be a dynamic thing – the purpose of it is to give you real time feedback on the items being dragged – empty state of sorts, and it deserves some time and attention, especially if there is logic that needs to be expressed within the area.
+This may be static (there all the time) or it may be a dynamic thing – the purpose of it is to give you real time feedback on the items being dragged – empty state of sorts, and it deserves some time and attention, especially if there is logic that needs to be expressed within the area.

 Types of Drag and Drop